Resources for community death care, planning, grief support, books, films & more!

-NHFA is a non-profit with a mission to “educate and empower families and communities to care for their own dead.”
+NHFA is a non-profit with a mission to educate communities how to care for their own dead.
 A great resource for home funerals.

 “…the only magazine on conscious, holistic approaches to end of life…Our vision is to provide education that can lead to a cultural shift in which death is embraced as a natural part of life.”